watsona4/scipy2016/SciPy2016TripReport.md

 (Devin Matthews, The University of Texas at Austin)

-> Tensor computations are an important kernel in many
+> Tensor computations are an important kernel in many high-performance
-> high-performance domains such as quantum chemistry, statistics,
+> domains such as quantum chemistry, statistics, machine learning, and
-> machine learning, and others.
-We follow the example of the
+> others.
+We follow the example of the successful BLAS interface for
-> successful BLAS interface for matrix operations in defining a
+> matrix operations in defining a simple, low-level interface for
-> simple, low-level interface for tensor contraction and other
+> tensor contraction and other operations, while providing a
-> operations, while providing a high-performance implementation using
+> high-performance implementation using the BLIS framework.
+In this
-> the BLIS framework.
-In this talk, the proposed "BLAS-like" tensor
+> talk, the proposed "BLAS-like" tensor interface is discussed in the
-> interface is discussed in the context of existing tensor and matrix
+> context of existing tensor and matrix abstractions, and performance
-> abstractions, and performance data for tensor contraction is
+> data for tensor contraction is presented.
+Our tensor contraction
-> presented.
-Our tensor contraction implementation achieves similar
+> implementation achieves similar performance to matrix multiplication
-> performance to matrix multiplication and does not require any
+> and does not require any explicit tensor transposition or additional
-> explicit tensor transposition or additional workspace, while also
+> workspace, while also incorporating multithreading at several
-> incorporating multithreading at several levels.
-These traits make
+> levels.
+These traits make our implementation ideal for layering
-> our implementation ideal for layering underneath higher-level
+> underneath higher-level interfaces such as NumPy.

-> interfaces such as NumPy.
+The speaker presented a brief overview of a BLAS (Basic Linear Algebra Subsystem), and lamented that, although tensor operations are very similar to the operations performed in BLAS, there doesn't currently exist a tensor BLAS that is as optimized as vectors and matrices.
+Tensor operations are common in many different engineering and science disciplines, and applied mathematics.
+He also spoke to the user interface for BLAS, which was defined many years ago and originally written in Fortran 77.

--
+The speaker then pointed out improvements that may be made to the BLAS interface, and proposed an interface that is more general and optimal for tensor contractions, his operation of interest.
+He then generalized this interface to many other vector, matrix, and tensor operations.
+Finally, he introduced the BLIS library, which implements this interface using low-level, optimized assembly and C/C++ code.
+His performance shows comparable performance with Intel-developed libraries on Intel hardware.
+This interface is similar to the interface of the Numpy `einsum` function, which was written for this specific purpose and could be modified to use this approach under the hood.

 ### Launching Python Applications on Peta-scale Massively Parallel Systems \[HPC\]